fanoframework/fano-scgi/README.md

 Last four line of virtual host configurations basically tell Apache to serve any files inside `css`, `images`, `js` directly otherwise pass it to our application.

-On Debian, save it to `/etc/apache2/sites-available` for example as `fano-fastcgi.conf` Enable this site and restart Apache
+On Debian, save it to `/etc/apache2/sites-available` for example as `fano-scgi.conf` Enable this site and restart Apache

 ```
-$ sudo a2ensite fano-fastcgi.conf
+$ sudo a2ensite fano-scgi.conf
 $ sudo systemctl restart apache2
 ```